Queen Elizabeth II and Prince Philip Take Train to Sandringham House Ahead of Holidays

 Max Mumby/Indigo/Getty Images

-Queen Elizabeth II II and Prince Philip were spotted at the train station on Thursday.
+Queen Elizabeth II and Prince Philip were spotted at the train station on Thursday.

 The royal couple took the train from London's King's Cross Station to Norfolk's King's Lynn Station this morning, making their way to Sandringham House for the holidays.